 Maplebeck is situated in the rolling countryside of the Dukeries, in mid-Nottinghamshire.
 Population figures as of 2001 census was 74, in 2013 with additional housing and barn conversions, the village now numbers some 96 inhabitants.

-Maplebeck is small but beautiful with large mature trees overhanging the lanes and hedge rows.
+Maplebeck is small but beautiful, with large mature trees overhanging the lanes and ancient hedge rows.

-A Defibrilator has been installed in the redundant phone box on the village green, thanks to the valiant efforts of hardy cyclists who raised the money for it by a coast to coast charity bike ride .
+A Defibrilator has been installed in the redundant phone box on the village green, Thanks to the valiant efforts of hardy cyclists who raised the money for it by a coast to coast charity bike ride .
 Money was also raised by very generous donations from local residents and a British Heart Foundation Grant and funding from the John Sudbury Charity.
 The phone box was refurbished completely by local volunteers and now gleams with fresh red paint, which had been donated by a local firm.
 Many thanks are due to all concerned in establishing this life saving facility.

 We have a Church, Public